NanoFerreira/SWE_MainProject_Team1/Requirement_Writing.md

    * **Estimated effort:** 3 Days
    * **Requirement Type:** Functional

-## KM1E-4 Shopping Cart & Checkout Process
+## KM2E-4 Receipts and Order Confirmation
 1. KM4S-1
    * **Description:** On order confirmation, the page must deduct items from the inventory, display a receipt, and prevent returning to the payment page.
    * **Estimated effort:** 1 Days